miac-research/psmd/README.md

-# PSMD (Peak width of Skeletonized Mean Diffusivity)
+TEST # PSMD (Peak width of Skeletonized Mean Diffusivity)

 PSMD is a robust, fully-automated and easy-to-implement marker for cerebral small vessel disease based on diffusion tensor imaging, white matter tract skeletonization (as implemented in FSL-TBSS) and histogram analysis.